EventStore/documentation/docs/cloud/provision/aws/README.md

 # Cloud EventStoreDB in AWS

-For AWS customers, EventStoreDB Cloud allows provisioning an EventStoreDB cluster in the same cloud.
+For AWS customers, Event Store Cloud allows provisioning an EventStoreDB cluster in the same cloud.
 You can create a cluster in the same region to ensure lowest latency.

 Pre-requisites:
-- You are a Preview customer of EventStoreDB Cloud
+- You are a Preview customer of Event Store Cloud
 - You have an organisation registered in Cloud console
 - You can login to the Cloud console as admin
 - Your organisation has at least one project